HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 3. Increasing and improving referrals for vaccination off-site

 These approaches, along with suggested action steps and supportive resources, are described below.
-Tools and resources in this guide should be used in relation to your site’s needs and priorities.
+Tools and resources in this toolkit should be used in relation to your site’s needs and priorities.

 The most direct way for a family planning site to increase HPV vaccination rates is to offer the vaccine.
 This approach includes first conducting background research into the site’s state rules, regulations, and third-party payer coverage of the vaccine.
 With this information, a site will be able to better determine the financial implications of adding HPV vaccination to existing services.